- Academics

 Conditional acceptance is contingent on:

 Each applicant accepted into the program must pay non-refundable $1000 seat/orientation fee.
 Seat deposits are not refundable.
-Upon acceptance and receipt of seat/orientation fee, accepted applicants will receive instructions regarding background checks, drug screenings, verification of immunizations, medical clearance, valid CPR certification, orientation and other program information and dates
+Upon acceptance and receipt of seat/orientation fee, the following conditions must be met and completed by the stated deadlines to matriculate into the program.

 Background Checks